JacobcobLee/Fault-Reporting-System/README.md

 This project was created by my FYP team and myself.
 Since creation I have taken to cleaning, debugging and deploying the system alone :cry:

 Fault Reporting system!
-There is 2 font end client interface to this system, one server and one NoSql database.
+There is 2 font end client interface to this system and also one server and one NoSql database.

 @Frontend Client@
 [BCH-OPS] >Web Application< --Dashboard branch-- reactNative